GFW-knocker/gfw_resist_tls_proxy/README.md

 but we make it better by setting up persistent TLS<br>
 stay tuned!<br>

+# TO DO NEXT
-# need help to implement it into v2ray clients or xray-core
+1. implement into v2ray clients or xray-core -> Client Hello Fragmentation option<br>
+2. setup persistent TLS (thus one handshake is enough for everything)<br>
+3. sending TCP packet in reverse time order<br>
-any ideas are welcome<br>
+4. your ideas are welcome<br>